What is an open listing agreement?

 Common clauses in open listing agreements

-If your state allows dual or designated agency, it might be mentioned in your contract; if you plan to sell FSBO, just make sure you’re not agreeing to dual agency, in which the buyer’s agent would represent you.
-(Learn more about dual agency.)
+- Dual agency: If your state allows dual or designated agency, it might be mentioned in your contract.
+If you plan to sell FSBO, just make sure you’re not agreeing to dual agency, in which the buyer’s agent would represent you.

-Allows you to sign open listing agreements with other agents, or find your own buyer.
+- Non-exclusivity: Allows you to sign open listing agreements with other agents or find your own buyer.

 Backing out of an open listing